What is Cometriq?

 a pre-existing dental problem.

-You should not breast-feed while using this medicine, and for at least 4 months after your last dose.
+You should not breastfeed while using Cometriq, and for at least 4 months after your last dose.

 How should I take Cometriq?

-Cometriq is usually taken once per day.
+Take Cometriq exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Use the medicine exactly as directed.
+Your doctor may occasionally change your dose.

-Do not use Cabometyx tablets in place of Cometriq capsules.
-Take only the brand your doctor has prescribed.
+Do not use cabozantinib tablets in place of cabozantinib capsules.
+Take only the pill form your doctor has prescribed.
 Avoid medication errors by always checking the medicine you receive at the pharmacy.

 Take Cometriq on an empty stomach, at least 1 hour before or 2 hours after you eat anything.